minhnguyen-ai/askimo/README.md

 [![DCO](https://img.shields.io/badge/DCO-Signed--off-green.svg)](./CONTRIBUTING.md#-enforcing-dco)

-`Askimo` is a powerful, pluggable command-line chat assistant that lets you talk to AI models like OpenAI, Ollama, XAI, and more — right from your terminal.
+`Askimo` is a powerful, pluggable command-line chat assistant that lets you talk to AI models like OpenAI, Ollama, X AI, and more — right from your terminal.
 It’s built for convenience with session-based configuration that’s saved locally, and it’s easy to extend with a simple plugin-style system.

 > Ask anything, switch models, and customize your AI experience — all from your terminal.